[This is part one of a two-part series. The second part can be found here: Symmetries in Projective Geometric Algebra.]

 is a pure translation by the vector t.
 Combinations of these types of dual quaternions under the geometric antiproduct can be used to construct all rigid motions in three dimensions.
 Any object x, whether it be a point, line, plane, or any other member of ℝ3,0,1, is transformed by a dual quaternion Q using the same sandwich product Q ⟇ x ⟇ Q̰.
 [Edit: the remainder of this paragraph explains a small tweak made to this formula after this post was first published.]
 Here, the squiggle has been moved to the bottom to indicate that we are using the complement of the reverse operation, which we could call the antireverse.
 For dual quaternions, whether we use the reverse or antireverse doesn’t matter because they have the same effect on even-graded elements.
 But for other operators, such as a reflection through a single plane, or in geometric algebras for spaces of other dimensionality, it can make a difference in sign.

-I’ve whipped up a poster-sized quick reference guide for projective geometric algebra in ℝ3,0,1.
+I’ve whipped up a poster-sized reference guide for projective geometric algebra in ℝ3,0,1.
 It provides a lot of the details for geometric calculations in 4D Grassmann algebra, it contains the complete multiplication tables for both the geometric product and geometric antiproduct, and it shows explicit formulas for performing transformations with dual quaternions.
+[Edit: this reference guide has been doubled in size to include information from the next post, Symmetries in Projective Geometric Algebra.]

 The authors of the SIGGRAPH course I mentioned earlier claimed that their dual construction was the only way to implement plane-based projective geometric algebra, but that is not true.
 Their failure to recognize the existence of the geometric antiproduct forced them to do many things backwards, and the result was an unnecessarily convoluted geometric model that resists intuition.
 While they’ve managed to make things work from a purely computational perspective, I perceive the quirks in their model as essentially aberrations derived from an incomplete picture of the mathematics.
 The following list summarizes the main problems that arise.